 Science and conservation

 - Get the garden of your dreams with trees, The Morton Arboretum has two exciting plant sales each spring that will help you get the garden of your dreams, the Members' Exclusive Plant Catalog Sale and the Arbor Day Plant Sale.
 Every plant you purchase at these events supports the Arboretum’s mission to plant and protect trees for a greener, healthier, and more beautiful world.
+The 2014 Members' Exclusive Plant Sale is now closed.
+Plan to attend the Arbor Day Plant Sale at the Arboretum April 25 - 27, 2014.

 - LISLE, Ill.
 (January 3, 2014)—When The Morton Arboretum’s P.J.
 Smith works with his staff to clear snow from the 16 miles of roads and nine miles of trails at the Arboretum, he needs to do it quickly and in the most environmentally friendly manner possible.
 Smith, construction supervisor in charge of snow removal at The Morton Arboretum, now clears the Arboretum roads with a product containing an unusual ingredient – beet juice – which, when mixed with rock salt, clears the Arboretum’s roads and trails quicker than salt alone.